5 Stellar Apps for Nonverbal Autism

 –those who are not comfortable having their message written

-AAC apps range widely in their capabilities and functions.
+The best apps for nonverbal autism range widely in their capabilities and functions.
 The best option is really going to depend on what your child needs.
 Even so, your AAC app is only going to be one tool in your child’s sensory toolbox.
 Think about how your chosen app will integrate with the other tools your child uses on a daily basis and whether it will be a good fit to your routine.

 That said, here are my favorite choices.